huggingface/huggingface_hub/docs/hub/how-to-downstream.md

 # How to integrate downstream methods in your library

-In the tutorial, you learned some basic functions for integrating the Hub into your library.
-Functions that allow your library to download files from the Hub are referred to as *downstream* functions.
+In the tutorial, you learned some basic methods for integrating the Hub into your library.
+Methods that allow your library to download files from the Hub are referred to as *downstream* methods.
 This guide introduces additional downstream methods you can integrate in your library.
 You will learn how to:

-* Download a file without caching it on your disk.
+* Retrieve a URL to download.
 * Download a file and cache it on your disk.
 * Download all the files in a repository.